samoyed-health-foundation/website/site/content/diseases/luxating-patella.md

 patella.
 The groove at the base of the femur may be surgically deepened to better contain the knee cap (called a block osteotomy).
 The capsule of the knee joint is tightened; this tightens the femoropatellar ligament.
-The knee cap itself may be \'tied down\' laterally (on the outside) to prevent it from deviating medially (toward the inside).
+The knee cap itself may be 'tied down' laterally (on the outside) to prevent it from deviating medially (toward the inside).
 The bony protuberance at the site of the attachment of the quadriceps tendon on the tibia may be cut off and then re-attached in a more lateral